 - Stay away from overly-technical ads that showcase specific technology or experience.
 You want to have your ad emotionally connect with your potential new patients.

 Don’t be afraid to hire an expert to handle your PPC ad campaigns.
 They need a lot of attention to be successful and can drive dozens of qualified new patient leads to your practice.

-Keep in mind that it usually takes someone 8-10 years to become an expert at Google AdWords and at least 3-5 years to reach that same level with Facebook Ads.
+Keep in mind that it usually takes someone 8-10 years to become an expert at Google Ads and at least 3-5 years to reach that same level with Facebook Ads.